Peru's new Marxist PM says 'don't worry' as chances of radical policy shift rise - Up News Info

 Article content

-LIMA — Peru was mired in uncertainty on Friday as bonds tumbled https://www.reuters.com/world/americas/peru-currency-hits-record-low-bonds-fall-new-cabinet-announced-2021-07-30 and the currency hit a low after newly-elected socialist President Pedro Castillo appointed a hard-left Marxist as prime minister while the key post of finance minister remained vacant.
+LIMA — Peru’s newly appointed hard-left prime minister sought to soothe worried markets on Friday after President Pedro Castillo named members of his Marxist Free Peru party to key cabinet posts, sending both bond markets and the country’s currency tumbling.

-Guido Bellido was named https://www.reuters.com/world/europe/peru-president-castillo-names-member-far-left-party-prime-minister-2021-07-29 prime minister on Thursday, dimming investor hopes that Castillo would choose moderate policies.
+Guido Bellido, a hardliner from the Andean city of Cuzco who is little known in Lima circles, was named https://www.reuters.com/world/europe/peru-president-castillo-names-member-far-left-party-prime-minister-2021-07-29 prime minister on Thursday, scuttling investor hopes that Castillo would choose moderate advisers and sending an immediate chill through markets.

 Article content

-Most of the rest of the cabinet was also sworn in, but the lack of an economy czar is likely to create uncertainty in markets already rocked by a campaign in which Castillo described himself a Marxist-Leninist.
+Castillo also tapped Ivan Merino, a little known mining specialist close to Free Peru, to oversee the sprawling metals industry in the world’s No.2 copper producer.
+Castillo, a self-described Marxist-Leninist, campaigned on promises to hike taxes on miners to underwrite health and education reforms.

+Markets remained on edge throughout the day Friday as investors anxiously awaited Castillo’s choice for the key finance minister position.
+Most of the rest of the cabinet had been sworn in on Thursday.

 “Don’t worry.
-Everything’s going to be fine,” Bellido said in brief comments to reporters.
+Everything’s going to be fine,” Bellido said in brief comments to reporters early in the day.

-Markets were not reassured.
-The local sol currency fell over 3% to an all-time low of 4.055 to the dollar.
-Peruvian sovereign bonds crashed and the country’s benchmark stock index dropped more than 4%, and was on track to close at its lowest since November.
+Investors were not reassured https://www.reuters.com/world/americas/peru-currency-hits-record-low-bonds-fall-new-cabinet-announced-2021-07-30.
+The local sol currency fell 3.6% to an all-time closing low of 4.068 to the dollar.
+Peruvian sovereign bonds plunged and the country’s benchmark stock index was also on track to close at its lowest since November.

 Castillo, inaugurated on Wednesday, took to Twitter in the early hours of Friday to defend his new government.